kostaskougios/functions-remote/docs/local.md

 # Calling functions locally but without having them into your app classpath

+Functions-remote can be useful when we want to call functions but not include all their code and dependencies into our own classpath.
+This can be useful i.e. if we have 2 codebases with incompatible dependencies but still we want to use functions of one in the other or if we use functions-remote http transport for production but for development we want to just invoke the functions via an isolated classloader so that we don't run a bunch of http services locally.

 Let's see the structure of our LsFunctions example.
 We will impl both the caller and receiver.
 All files can be found [here](../example-commands).
 The build config is the most complicated part of functions-remote at the moment but it will be simplified in the future.